-△♣ FOODS AND NUTRITION △♣ Superintendent: Erin Tynon
+△\$ FOODS AND NUTRITION △\$

-- Complete recipes are required for all food 1. product exhibits.
+Superintendent: Erin Tynon Complete recipes are required for all food

+- product exhibits.
 (If no recipe is attached, ribbon will be dropped one placing.) - Entire product must be entered and uncut.
-2. Cookies and rolls (three each) must be the same shape and same recipe.
+Cookies and rolls (three each) must be the same shape and same recipe.
 Cakes may be from scratch or a commercial mix.
 All unfrosted cake shall be exhibited in upright position with top crust showing, except for those cakes made with special designs, such as Bundt cakes.
 These should be top crust down.
-No special decorated event cakes will be exhibited. - Fruit pies are the only type of pie.
-3. - 4.
-Products using whole grain flours, fruits, nuts, etc. are encouraged.
+No special decorated event cakes will be exhibited. - Fruit pies are the only type of pie. - Products using whole grain flours, fruits, nuts, etc. are encouraged.
 For food safety purposes, any food with custard and dairybased fillings and frostings (ex.
-Cream cheese) raw eggs, flavored oils, "canned" bread or cakes in a jar, cut fresh fruit or any food requiring refrigeration (ex.
+Cream cheese) raw eggs, flavored oils, "canned" bread or cakes in a jar, cut fresh fruit or

+- any food requiring refrigeration (ex.
 Bacon) or unbaked exhibit with raw flour (ex.
 No bake cookies) will be disqualified and not judged.
 Refer to K-State Research and Extension publication, 4-H888, Judge's Guide for Food and Nutrition Exhibits, for information to help you make informed, safe food exhibit decisions. - Alcohol (ex.
 Wine, beer and hard liquor) is not allowed as an ingredient in food entries.
-Entries with alcohol in the recipe will be disqualified and not be judged. - Baked products that can be removed from 6. the pan should be placed on a plate, covered cardboard or disposable container of appropriate size for the exhibit. - All exhibits should be identified with 7. label/class number/product/name/county on bottom of plate or cardboard. - 8.
-Exhibits should be in food grade plastic bags, disposable plastic containers or boxes of appropriate size for the exhibit.
-DO NOT WRÂP IN PLASTIC WRAP.
+Entries with alcohol in the recipe will be disqualified and not be judged. - Baked products that can be removed from the pan should be placed on a plate, covered cardboard or disposable container of appropriate size for the exhibit. - All exhibits should be identified with label/class number/product/name/county on bottom of plate or cardboard. - Exhibits should be in food grade plastic bags, disposable plastic containers or boxes of appropriate size for the exhibit.
+DO NOT WRAP IN PLASTIC WRAP. - New 2023 Rule For food safety purposes, any entries with frostings and fillings must calculate the amount of sugar in the frosting/filling recipe only.
+Calculation must be attached to entry, or the placing will be lowered one ribbon when judged.
+Frosting and fillings need to contain more than 65% sugar for safety.
+Examples on how to calculate this percentage are included in the publication located at: https:// bookstore.ksre.ksu.edu/pubs/ MF3544.pdf

-♣ 4-H FOODS/NUTRITION ♣
+4-H FOODS/NUTRITION ♣